Monday, October 14, 2024

 Absolution Gap

 Absolution Gap is a direct sequel to Redemption Ark in Alastair Reynolds's Revelation Space.
 It has some amazingly imaginative elements and the story seemed to get truly wild after it got going.
-But it didn't last until the end: central characters were written off in lame ways and the narrative fizzled out.
+But it didn't last all the way until to the end: central characters were written off in lame ways and the narrative fizzled out.
 Multiverse stuff gets worse in Gap: always too convenient a tool to explain stuff -- anything can happen.

 I wasn't paying attention to the year numbers at the start of chapters and I thought the novel's different events were happening concurrently.
 I realized my error when the planet of one narrative was mentioned in another.
 That was also when I largely figured out what was going on -- and that was pretty early into the novel.

 I had forgotten how extreme Ultranauts can go with their transhumanism because after the first novel, all the featured Ultras in the novels and short stories have been pretty standard humans.
 In Gap, their weirdness makes a full return.
-Quiache is not an Ultra but he does serve on a lighthugger Gnostic Ascension.
+Quiache is not an Ultra but he does serve on a lighthugger, the Gnostic Ascension.
 He's also carrying a religious indoctrination virus -- similar to that in Chasm City.
 Quiache's been able to resist it but later it becomes a fundamental part of his character.

 Quiache's job is to find something the ship's demanding captain, Queen Jasmina could profit from.
 He finally does so when he's sent to an unexplored planetary system of the star 107 Piscium.
 The system has a gas giant (he dubs Haldora) on whose moon (Hela) he discovers a structure of unknown origin -- a sort of a bridge over a large chasm (dubbed later as the eponymous Absolution Gap) -- maybe built by another species wiped out by the Inhibitors.
 Quiache's exploration trip almost ends up badly but he also discovers something more.